qianchen92/CryptoBook/chapters/ResearchPlan.typ

 = Research Plans
 == Lattice-based Tightly-Secure Multi-Signatures (Ongoing)

-=== Maybe useful refereneces
+=== Maybe useful references
-- Lattice-based Signatures with Tight Adaptive Corruptions and More
++ Lattice-based Signatures with Tight Adaptive Corruptions and More
   - Paper: @PKC:PanWag22
   - Contributions: They construct the first lattice-based signature scheme with tight security against adaptive corruption.
     The construction is based on the standard $LWE$ assumption.
 The key caveat is that in bothe the $RLWE$ and $MLWE$ settings, the scheme is not tightly secure against adaptive corruption.
-- New Techniques for Preimage Sampling: Improved NIZKs and More from LWE
++ New Techniques for Preimage Sampling: Improved NIZKs and More from LWE
   - Paper: @EC:WatWeeWu25
   - Contributions:

-- DualMS: Efficient Lattice-Based Two-Round Multi-Signature with Trapdoor-Free Simulation
++ DualMS: Efficient Lattice-Based Two-Round Multi-Signature with Trapdoor-Free Simulation
   - Paper: @C:Chen23

-- DOTT lattice-based Multi-Signature
++ DOTT lattice-based Multi-Signature
   - Paper: @PKC:DOTT21 and @JC:DOTT22

-- MuSig-L
++ MuSig-L
   - Paper: @C:BosTakTib22

+=== General Ideas
+The principle idea is to start with the hash-and-sign paradigm, and then try to aggregate the signatures.

+The main technique is the relinearization technique for the quadratic terms in the signature construction.

+=== Contribution and Objectives

++ First single-round lattice-based multi-signature scheme from $MLWE$ assumption.
+  - Main selling point: efficiency
+  - Try to compare with other schemes.
+  - Possible collaborator:
+    - Hao Chen (For implementation)
++ First tightly-secure lattice-based multi-signature scheme.
+  - Main selling point: tight security against adaptive corruption.
+  - From the $LWE$ assumption, we can prove the tight security against adaptive corruption in the multi-user multi-challenge setting.
+  - Possible collaborator:
+    - Quan Yuan (For QROM security)
++ Most efficient lattice-based threshold signature scheme.
+  - Main selling point: efficient threshold signature scheme.
+  - Need to use other threshold signature techniques.
+  - Possible collaborator:
+    - Puwen Wei or Zengpeng Li (For threshold signature techniques)
 #pagebreak()
 == Hardness of Learning with Errors with different rounding functions (Ongoing)